CubeFlix/mimir/dev.md

 # Mimir Development Document

-stay out!!!! gaming in progress!!!
+> stay out!!!! gaming in progress!!!

+This is a development document used for me to keep track of different bugs and features I want to add in the future.
+Please don't edit this!

 ## 1.0 Release Roadmap